Click below to jump to a topic:

 The Back-In permit is $50.00 each year and the cost will be prorated on the 1st of each month throughout the school year.

-The Back-In hang-tag is not need in disabled parking spaces.
-Vehicles with valid state issued disabled license plates or placards can back-in any marked disabled space.
-Students, faculty, and staff must also have a valid campus parking permit ro use campus disabled spaces.
+The Back-In hang-tag is not needed in disabled parking spaces.
+Vehicles with valid state-issued disabled license plates or placards can back-in any marked disabled space.
+Students, faculty, and staff must also have a valid campus parking permit or use campus disabled spaces.

-Who do I call if I am having problems with a meter?
+Who do I call if I am having problems with an hourly-parking space?

 Can freshman park on campus?